lawrsp/with-view-state/README.md

 # Props
-The props that generated to give to your decorated form component.
+The props that generated to give to your decorated component.

 ## setViewStateAction : Function(Object): action